 Representing Your Teaching Summer Intensives

 Wondering how to present your teaching on the academic job market?
-The Center for Teaching and Learning is hosting a week of events where graduate students can learn about and begin drafting teaching-related documents with feedback and guidance from CTL.
+The Center for Teaching and Learning is hosting a four-day series of intensive, day-long workshops entitled Representing Your Teaching Summer Intensives (RYTSI).
+These workshops will be held online July 6-9, 2020.

-On Day 1, we will be working on the teaching statement, a common element of an academic job application that represents in writing your teaching approaches and experiences.
+On Monday, July 6, we will be working on the teaching statement, a common element of an academic job application that represents in writing your teaching approaches and experiences.
+Register

-On Day 2, we will be working on the teaching portfolio, a curated selection of annotated teaching artifacts characterizing your teaching to future employers.
+On Tuesday, July 7, we will be working on the teaching portfolio, a curated selection of annotated teaching artifacts characterizing your teaching to future employers.
+Register

-On Day 3, we will be working on syllabi, a means of communicating your approach to designing courses in your discipline.
+On Wednesday, July 8, we will be working on syllabi, a means of communicating your approach to designing courses in your discipline.
+Register

 For questions, please contact the CTL Graduate Student Programs and Services staff at CTLgrads@columbia.edu.